OMX

 Events

-SessionStartCodex session initialisesRestore startup context, seed wiki summary, ensure .omx/ is gitignored
+SessionStartCodex session initialisesRestore state, seed wiki summary, verify .omx/ is gitignored

 UserPromptSubmitUser sends a promptKeyword detection, skill routing, deep-interview input lock

-PreToolUseBefore any tool call executesBash safety checks, inline git commit format guard
+PreToolUseBefore a tool call executesBash safety checks, inline git commit format guard

 PostToolUseAfter a tool call completesCommand-not-found guidance, non-zero output review

-NotificationSystem notification emittedNotification routing to Discord/Slack/Telegram via notify-hook
+NotificationSystem notification emittedRouting to Discord / Slack / Telegram via notify-hook

 // .omx/hooks/my-plugin.mjs